+Did the disappearance of the elephant caused the rise of modern man?
 Humans are not good at extracting energy from plants or converting protein to energy.
 Without fire to allow for better conversion, fat was a vital part of early man's diet.
 Elephants being slower and larger than many other prey was a prime hunting target.
 When the number of elephants declined, man had to find other sources.
 Hunting smaller, faster prey resulted in a change in human evolution.
 Man became lighter and their brain size increased to handle the requirements for hunting enough animals to provide the necessary fat.

 There are some unique finds that tell us about the early lives of people.
 But of course there are other ways...

 Um, Bob, where did all the cows go ?
 So much for the theory of how Native Americans and Aborigines have lived in harmony with the land since time began....
 Turns out they were just gluttonous killing machines who gorged themselves on steak till all the beasties disappeared (or something like that)

 I come from a long line of inbreeders.
 No more laughing at them there bills from the hills!
 It seems all us white folk are related to only 50 frisky ancestors!